hphelion/documentation/cloudos/install.install-modules-reference.md

 * [Hp Cos Skyline 100](#hp-cos-skyline-100)
 * [Hp Cos Swift 100](#hp-cos-swift-100)

-<p style="color: red; font-weight: bold; padding: 4px 4px 4px 4px; border: 1px dotted;"> Internal note for <b>G3</b> release: Okay to not list Eden?
-Okay to use Graffiti instead of Peer?
-Okay to add Swift table?
-Okay to keep Cinder table?
+<p style="color: red; font-weight: bold; padding: 4px 4px 4px 4px; border: 1px dotted;"> Internal note for <b>G3</b> release: <br/>
+Okay to not include an Eden install module table or any Eden attributes in other install module tables?<br/>
+Okay to use Graffiti instead of Peer? <br/>
+Okay to add the Swift table? <br/>
+Okay to keep the Cinder table? <br/>
 Okay to use "Quantum" instead of "Neutron"? </p>

 ## Couchdb 120